swcarpentry/git-novice/_episodes/14-supplemental-rstudio.md

 ![](../fig/RStudio_screenshot_editfiles.png)

-We can also use RStudio to commit these changes.
+Once we have saved our edited files, we can also use RStudio to commit these changes.
 Go to the git menu and click "commit":

 ![](../fig/RStudio_screenshot_commit.png)